syncfusion-content/blazor-docs/blazor/datagrid/performance.md

 For more information and further guidance, refer to the [documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server?view=aspnetcore-8.0) on hosting and deploying Blazor applications

-## Microsoft excel limitation while exporting millions of records to excel file format
+## Microsoft excel limitation while exporting millions of records to excel

 By default, Microsoft Excel supports only 1,048,576 records in an excel sheet.
 Hence it is not possible to export millions of records to excel.
 You can refer the [documentation](https://support.microsoft.com/en-gb/office/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3) link for more details on Microsoft excel specifications and limits.
 So suggest to export the data in CSV (Comma-Separated Values) or other formats that can handle large datasets more efficiently than Excel.